Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 Regional and Demographic Editions

-This section is only for the reporting of editions in which advertising was sold separately.
+This section is only for reporting editions in which advertising was sold separately.
 Each edition will report the applicable paid and/or qualified nonpaid distribution.
 If you do not have separate editions, please skip to the next section of the filing tool.

 Business and Occupational Analysis